jmcrego/audioTokenizer/README.md

 Caveats:
 * Processor handles resampling, channel handling (mono), amplitude normalization, Silence removal and padding.
 Returns torch.Tensor.
 For Whisper it may produce log-mel features instead.
 * CNN feature encoder extracts accoustic patterns from audio chunks.
-A stack of strided conv layers that downsample the input. [use pretrain model, FROZEN]
+A stack of strided conv layers that downsample the input. [use pretrain model FROZEN]
 * Transformer encoder refines features.
-It applies global context, self-attention across the entire sequence. [use pretrain model, FROZEN]
+It applies global context, self-attention across the entire sequence. [use pretrain model FROZEN]
 * K-means tokenizer creates discrete acoustic units by mapping each embedding to the nearest centroid. [must be TRAINED FROM SCRATCH using speech files]
-* D depends on the model used.
-Ex:
+* D depends on the model used (Ex: mHuBERT base: 768, mHuBERT large: 1024, wav2vec2 base: 768, wav2vec2 large: 1024).
-  * mHuBERT base: 768
-  * mHuBERT large: 1024
-  * wav2vec2 base: 768
-  * wav2vec2 large: 1024
 * One embedding/token = 20 ms of audio (stride = 320 samples / 16000 = 0.02 sec = 20 ms)